-The preparation of the financial statements require the Directors to apply accounting principles and methods that, in some circumstances, are based on difficulties and subjective valuations and estimates based on the historical experience and assumptions which are from time to time considered reasonable and realistic under the relative circumstances.
+The preparation of the financial statements requires the Directors to apply accounting principles and methods that, in some circumstances, are based on difficulties and subjective valuations and estimates based on the historical experience and assumptions which are from time to time considered reasonable and realistic under the relative circumstances.
 The application of these estimates and assumptions impact upon the amounts reported in the financial statements, such as the statement of financial position, the income statement and the cash flow statement, and on the disclosures in the notes to the accounts.

 The accounting principles which, relating to the Company, require greater subjectivity by the Directors in the preparation of the estimates and for which a change in the underlying conditions or the assumptions may have a significant impact on the financial statements are briefly described below:

-The tangible and intangible assets and investments in subsidiaries and associated companies and investment property are verified to ascertain if there has been a loss in value which is recorded by means of a write-down, when it is considered there will be difficulties in the recovery of the relative net book value through use.
+The tangible and intangible assets and investments in subsidiaries and associated companies and property investments are verified to ascertain if there has been a loss in value which is recorded by means of a write-down, when it is considered there will be difficulties in the recovery of the relative net book value through use.
 The verification of the existence of the above-mentioned indicators requires the Directors to make valuations based on the information available internally and from the market, as well as historical experience.
 In addition, when it is determined that there may be a potential reduction in value, the Company determines this through using the most appropriate technical valuation methods available.
 The correct identification of the indicators of the existence of a potential reduction in value as well as the estimates for their determination depends on factors which may vary over time impacting upon the valuations and estimates made by the Directors.
 Reference should be made in addition to the paragraph below “Impairments”.

-(b) Amortisation and Depreciation
+(b) Amortisation & depreciation

 Depreciation represents a significant cost for the Company.
 The cost of property, plant and equipment is depreciated on a straight-line basis over the estimated useful life of the relative assets and components.
 The useful life of the fixed assets is determined by the Directors when the fixed assets are purchased.
 This is based on the historical experiences for similar fixed assets, market conditions and considerations relating to future events which could have an impact on the useful life, such as changes in technology.
 Therefore, the effective useful life may be different from the estimated useful life.
 The Company periodically evaluates technological and sector changes to update the residual useful life.
 This periodic update could result in a change in the depreciation period and therefore in the depreciation charge in future years.